konnov/protocols-made-fun/_posts/2024-09-12-zksync-governance.md

 [ZKsync Governance][zksync-gov] is a protocol that allows governance bodies (members), such as the ZKsync Security Council and Guardians, to manage ZKsync through regular and emergency procedures.
 The ZK token serves as the governance token for voting.
-The ZKsync Governance Procedures are maintained by the ZKsync Association and are updated to reflect any changes to the underlying smart contracts and on-chain mechanisms.
+The [ZKsync Governance Procedures][zksync-gov-procedures] are maintained by the ZKsync Association and are updated to reflect any changes to the underlying smart contracts and on-chain mechanisms.
 They are intended as a high-level overview rather than a comprehensive guide.

-The ZKsync governance smart contracts have been previously tried by well-known researchers in the field, who reported several vulnerabilities.
+The [ZKsync governance smart contracts][zksync-gov-contracts] have been previously tried by well-known researchers in the field, who reported several vulnerabilities.
 When writing the formal specification, one of our goals was to see whether we could triage some of these reports and reproduce the vulnerabilities with the model checker.
 Another goal was to use the legal documents (especially devoted to the [emergency response procedures][emergency-response]) to ensure formally defined coverage of the contracts with state invariants.

-As a result of our work, we have written over 50 state invariants.
-All of them were tried with the randomized simulator of Quint as well as with the symbolic model checker [Apalache][].
+As a result of our work, we have developed a [protocol specification in Quint][zksync-gov-spec] and over 50 invariants.
+All of them were tried with the randomized simulator of [Quint][] as well as with the symbolic model checker [Apalache][].
 While we do not claim to have achieved a 100% accuracy in verifying these state invariants, since we were doing bounded model checking and randomized symbolic execution, we believe that the specification and model checking activity were quite valuable, for the following reasons:

 1. While writing the Quint specification, we have identified a few fragments of the Solidity code that could be improved, though they were not directly